makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène tapped 'favorite' on the post and flipped over to her messaging window with Malina.

-*Sélène> Hey you.
+*Sélène [2:03 PM]> Hey you.
 What's cooking?*

 The vixen winced.
 That had a different meaning, didn't it?
 What's cooking, what's *cooking*.
 What's cooking?
 What *is* cooking?
-Hey, what's cooking?
+Hey, what's cooking, sexy?

 She growled to herself and tamped down her clamoring anxieties.
 Malina was endlessly patient.
 Had been from day one.
 Last thing Sélène wanted to do was let her anxieties spill over onto the badger.

-_Malina> Casserole!
+_Malina [2:04 PM]> Casserole!
 I made some marshmallows yesterday, too.
 Alright if I bring those with tomorrow?
 I was going to surprise you, but figured I should probably ask._

 Tension drained from her as the chill of stress melted into a pleasant embarrassment.
 A flush of warmth within her ears.
 A goofy smile.
 Where Aiden was calm, collected, and supportive, Malina was kind and earnest.
 Both did wonders to calm her.

-*Sélène> You make marshmallows?*
+*Sélène [2:04 PM]> You make marshmallows?*

-_Malina> Yeah, they're really easy.
-Just sugar, corn syrup, gelatin, and whatever flavor you want._
+_Malina [2:04 PM]> Yup, they're really easy.
+Just sugar, corn syrup, gelatin, and whatever flavor you want_

 Sélène grinned to her phone.
 She had no idea why it was surprising to her that people, not just machines, made marshmallows.
-It fit Malina perfectly. *Sélène> That's cool.
+It fit Malina perfectly.

+*Sélène [2:04 PM]> That's cool.
 What flavor?*

-_Malina> Lime.
+_Malina [2:05 PM]> Lime.
 Sound good to you?_

-*Sélène> Sounds excellent.* She paused, then added, *I'm really nervous, but really excited.*
+*Sélène [2:05 PM]> Sounds excellent.* She paused, then added, *I'm really nervous, but really excited.*

-_Malina> Me too.
+_Malina [2:05 PM]> Me too.
 I've been thinking about it all morning.
-I've never been on a date._
+I've never been on a date_

-Sélène's grin grew wider and the flush within her ears grew warmer. *Sélène> Wait, never?*
+Sélène's grin grew wider and the flush within her ears grew warmer.

+*Sélène [2:05 PM]> Wait, never?*

-_Malina> Well, I mean I've been on dates, yeah, but never a DATE date.
-Like, one that was agreed upon as a date ahead of time._
+_Malina [2:06 PM]> Well, I mean I've been on dates, yeah, but never a DATE date.
+Like, one that was agreed upon as a date ahead of time_

-*Sélène> Oh.
+*Sélène [2:06 PM]> Oh.
 Me neither, come to think of it.
 Aiden and I would go out and whatever, and then just suddenly -boom-, in a relationship.
 I don't think either of us said 'date'.*

-_Malina> \*laughs\* yeah?
+_Malina [2:07 PM]> \*laughs\* yeah?
 I suppose that makes sense.
 You sure Aiden is okay with this?_

-*Sélène> He says he is every time I've asked.
+*Sélène [2:07 PM]> He says he is every time I've asked.
 He says it'll be good for me, but I worry.*

-_Malina> I know.
-We'll keep talking about it, though._
+_Malina [2:08 PM]> I know.
+We'll keep talking about it, though_

-*Sélène> Yeah.*
+*Sélène [2:08 PM]> Yeah.*

-A comfortable pause, and then a thrill of chill anxiety behind her breastbone. *Sélène> You alright?*
+A comfortable pause, and then a thrill of chill anxiety behind her breastbone, a splash of blue mood.

+*Sélène [2:09 PM]> You alright?*

-_Malina> Doing great!_
+_Malina [2:09 PM]> Doing great!_

 The chill faded again.
 There was a soft, pleasant chime from the kitchen.
 Sélène grumbled.

-*Sélène> Break time's up, I gotta get back to work.
+*Sélène  [2:10 PM]> Break time's up, I gotta get back to work.
 You working tonight?*

-_Malina> Yeah.
-I traded shifts so I could get tomorrow off._
+_Malina [2:10 PM]> Yeah.
+I traded shifts so I could get tomorrow off_

-*Sélène> Good.
+*Sélène [2:10 PM]> Good.
 You sure you don't want to go to Book and Bean for our date?*

-_Malina> \*laughs\* QUITE sure.
-Last thing I want to do is go on a date where I work._
+_Malina [2:10 PM]> \*laughs\* QUITE sure.
+Last thing I want to do is go on a date where I work_

-*Sélène> Fine, fine.
+*Sélène [2:11 PM]> Fine, fine.
 Have fun, and I'll see you tomorrow.*

-_Malina> Can't wait! <3_
+_Malina [2:11 PM]> Can't wait! <3_

 The chime was growing louder in the kitchen, but Sélène clutched her phone in her paw for a moment longer, smiling at that little heart at the end of Malina's last message.